peterfelfer/AtomBlend-II/README.md

 `Output Path` - Select the output path of your rendering<br/>
 `Preview` - Preview your rendering<br/>
-`Render` - Render a video of your tip. <b>Depending on your hardware and frame time, rendering may take a while!
+`Render` - Render a video of your tip.
+Currently only AVI files are supported. <b>Depending on your hardware and frame time, rendering may take a while!
 Try not to click anywhere while rendering as Blender may crash in that case.</b><br/>

 When rendering a video, it can be helpful to open the terminal to see the progress of your render.
 This works different on Windows, macOS and Linux.
 Refer to [the Blender website](https://docs.blender.org/manual/en/3.0/advanced/command_line/launch/index.html) and follow the instructions for your platform.